mvanholsteijn/fleetappctl/doc/fleetappctl.md

 attribute 		| description
 ------------------------|------------------------------------------------------------------------------------
 @name			| logical name of the key value pair set
 @file			| filename of key value pair set.
-The file will have a line in the format <keyname>=<value> for each key value pair.
+The file will have a line in the format &lt;keyname>=&lt;value> for each key value pair.

 a consul.KeyValuePairs element can have the following elements: